 - Certain medications

-- Complications from a heart attack
+- Complications from a heart attack or surgery

 - Pericardial chest pain

-- Widespread ST-segment elevation or PR-segment depression based on electrocardiogram findings
+- Widespread ST-segment elevation or PR-segment depression

 - Pericardial effusion